 0% of people above 55 dBA

-Southern Holiday City-Berkeley sounds about 68% louder than Western Holiday City-Berkeley to the human ear, a 7.5 dBA gap.
+To the human ear, noise in eastern Holiday City-Berkeley sounds about 210% louder than in western Holiday City-Berkeley, a 16.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Route 530 do you need to be?